UK Flag

 Businesses that offer goods and some services to customers (B2C) across EU borders can find it easier to report VAT under the One Stop Shop (OSS) VAT program.
 You can file a single VAT return through one EU member state with OSS rather than registering for VAT in each EU nation where you conduct business.

-How OSS Helps You:
+How It Helps You:

 • Makes VAT compliance easier: You can stop registration in each EU nation where you sell.